Hot Desking Advantages and Disadvantages You Can't Ignore

 Promoting Team Cohesion While Adapting to Flexible Workspaces

 Adhering to strict traditional seat allocations inhibits spontaneity— an essential ingredient for fostering team creativity and collaboration.
-One major advantage of hot desking is its naturally volatile design, which encourages random encounters among different members, leading to unexpected collaborations.
+One major advantage of hot desking, as opposed to hoteling, is its naturally flexible design, which encourages random encounters among different members, leading to unexpected collaborations.

 However, maintaining team cohesion amid such a fluid environment can be challenging.
 Regular team activities, an open communication channel, and performance-based collaborations can help preserve that sense of unity within the team while thriving in this new working format.